 After owning Mancera Cedrat Boise 2013, 2015, and now 2020 batch variations, before I start with the actual review, I have to say a couple of things regarding all the talk about reformulations that have seemingly surrounded this fragrance in the recent years within the fragrance community.

-Easily explained, if you want your fragrances at the shelves of any retail store, they have to follow IFRA rules what can and cannot your fragrance include.
+Easily explained, if you want your fragrances on the shelves of any retail store, they have to follow IFRA rules on what can and cannot your fragrance include.

 Thus, if you found that your favorite fragrance isn’t as powerful or deep as before, it might just mean it has been reformulated to abide by the industry rules of allergen exclusions, and thus, finding an alternative and safer ingredient.

-For whatever and unknown reason, Cedrat Boise has been on fragrance community hindsight as the one that got destroyed by reformulations and is not worth owning anymore.
+For whatever unknown reason, Cedrat Boise has been in the fragrance community hindsight as the one that got destroyed by reformulations and is not worth owning anymore.

 Not only that these kinds of statements potentially keep a certain number of buyers from ever trying Cedrat Boise, but are also false.

 Cedrat is still a full-bodied and three-dimensional fragrance experience everyone should experience.

 I have worn the older(“unicorn”) variations in cold and rainy Ireland, and in hot and humid Croatian summers.
 Apart from lasting just an hour or two less, the fragrance is still 99% the same as before.